Verifying Device Drivers with Pancake: A Viper Front-end for

 \subsection{Local Memory Encoding}

-As mentioned in \autoref{s:pancake}, \name disallows pointers to stack variables, which simplifies modelling them in Viper, as for these we do not have have to manage any kind of access permission or to check for references to invalid memory.
+As mentioned in \autoref{s:pancake}, \name disallows pointers to stack variables, which simplifies modelling them in Viper: we do not have have to manage any kind of access permission or to check for references to invalid memory.

 For all other memory, the memory model of \name poses unique challenges due to its assembly-like nature, such as the lack of first-order support for arrays and reliance on pointer arithmetic for memory operations.
-Due to the lack of information about what different memory regions represent---be it an array, struct or other data structures---we must adopt the naivest modelling approach: with the exception of shared and device memory (described in the next section), we encode memory as an array of words.
-This approach results in non-idiomatic Viper code but captures \name's native word-size treatment memory operations accurately.
+Due to the lack of information about what different memory regions represent---be they arrays, structs or other data structures---we must adopt the most naive modelling approach: with the exception of shared and device memory (described in the next section), we encode memory as an array of words.
+This approach results in non-idiomatic Viper code but captures \name's native word-size treatment of memory operations accurately.

-The various memory regions a function needs access to, and with which permission, are added via annotations.
-These annotations are encoded as an iterated separating conjunction~\citep{muller2016automatic}, which can be verified efficiently in Viper.
+The various memory regions a function needs access to, and with which permission, are added via annotations encoded as an iterated separating conjunction~\citep{muller2016automatic}, which can be verified efficiently in Viper.